radiovisual/msw-platform-core/README.md

 3. **Control your mocks at runtime:**

 - Open the floating widget (bottom-right).
-- Toggle endpoints on/off, change status codes, manage groups, and enable/disable feature flags.
+- Toggle endpoints on/off, change status codes, manage groups, enable/disable feature flags and manage your middleware settings
 - Changes are saved to localStorage and persist across reloads.